alexmy21/SGS/README.md

 ## SGS Architecture

-The core architecture of SGS is encapsulated within seven essential files:
+The core architecture of SGS is encapsulated within eight essential files:

-1. **constants.jl** - This file houses a collection of constants essential for the HyperLogLog algorithm utilized in sets.jl.
+- **constants.jl**: This file contains a collection of constants critical for the HyperLogLog algorithm used in sets.jl.

-2. **sets.jl** - This script implements HllSets, which are fundamental building blocks for all data structures within SGS.
+- **sets.jl**: This script implements HllSets, which serve as fundamental building blocks for all data structures within SGS.

+- **entity.jl**: This module introduces a new structure called Entity, which encapsulates metadata using HllSets.
+This initiative builds on Mike Saint-Antoine's work with SimpleGrad.jl, adapted from Andrey Karpathy's MicroGrad project.
+Unlike the original frameworks that utilize numerical embeddings in their neural networks, our approach substitutes these embeddings with HllSets (see [1, 2, 3, 4]).
-3. **graph.jl** - This module provides an implementation of the Graph, which employs wrapped HllSets as nodes and represents edges as pairs of connected nodes.
-Additionally, it supports all set operations on nodes, adapted from the corresponding operations in HllSets (sets.jl).
+- **graph.jl**: This module implements the Graph structure, employing wrapped HllSets as nodes and representing edges as pairs of connected nodes.
+It also supports all set operations on nodes, adapted from the corresponding operations in HllSets (sets.jl).

-4. **store.jl** - Serving as the data management hub, this module handles all data-related operations including data ingestion, processing scheduling, commits, and import/export functions.
+- **store.jl**: Serving as the data management hub, this module oversees all data-related operations, including data ingestion, processing scheduling, commits, and import/export functions.
 Essentially, store.jl facilitates all operations and tools necessary to support the SGS self-generative loop.

-5. **search.jl** - This file offers support for search operations on Redisearch indices.
+- **search.jl**: This file provides support for search operations on Redisearch indices.

-6. **tokens.jl** - This module is dedicated to managing token inverted indexes, linking datasets with their content treated as collections of tokens.
-All unique tokens extracted from the datasets are contained within Redisearch token indices.
+- **tokens.jl**: This module is dedicated to managing token inverted indexes, linking datasets with their content treated as collections of tokens.
+All unique tokens extracted from the datasets are stored within Redisearch token indices.

-7. **utils.jl** - A collection of general utility functions that are common across all files.
+- **utils.jl**: A collection of general utility functions that are common across all files.

-Among these, store.jl is notable for conducting the most complex processing by leveraging functions from other modules.
+Among these, store.jl stands out for performing the most complex processing by leveraging functions from other modules.

-The strength of SGS lies in its meticulously engineered data architecture, which is specifically designed and tuned to meet the unique requirements of a self-reproducing loop.
+The strength of SGS lies in its meticulously engineered data architecture, specifically designed and optimized to meet the unique requirements of a self-reproducing loop.

+## Metadata as the Foundation of SGS

+There is a common perspective that numerical embeddings in standard neural network models are created by transforming tangible entities into numerical formats.
+While this approach effectively represents elements of reality, our focus shifts toward employing metadata to depict these elements in a more abstract manner.
+One of the key benefits of metadata is its capacity to organize elements into groups that share semantic similarities, although these groups are not completely distinct and often exhibit overlapping characteristics.

+Adopting metadata signifies a fundamental shift, profoundly altering the way AI models are developed.
+Consider the difference between training dogs and educating humans: both processes aim to instill an understanding of causal relationships, but the complexity of the logic varies significantly.
+Dog training involves straightforward cause-and-effect reasoning, but human education embraces a more intricate logic where cause and effect are not necessarily directly linked.
+Presently, our AI training techniques resemble methods more suitable for dog training.

+By abstracting real-world entities into metadata, we enhance the logic used, moving beyond the simplistic cause-and-effect, or "dog logic."
+In the domain of metadata, the principle of "this follows that" more reliably signals a causal relationship, often implying a "because of that" rationale.

+A critical aspect of our approach is that each metadata item correlates with a specific group of elements.
+Within the metadata domain, an HllSet acts as an embedding for these groups.
+Unlike traditional numerical representations, this embedding takes the form of a fixed-size bit-vector, specifically a 2-dimensional Tensor (64, P).
+In Julia programming language, this is represented as Vector{BitVector}, where each vector is 64 bits in length, and the number of these bit-sets is defined by the parameter P, which determines the precision of the HyperLogLog approximation for the entity collection.

+HllSets provide a versatile method for comparing different instances across a wide range of metrics, effectively fulfilling the primary objective of embedding.
+Moreover, HllSets offer additional advantages, proving to be a dependable alternative to original datasets and fully supporting all set operations.

 ## SGS data structure